james-320/dummies-guide/regulatory/ATPL.md

 ---

-## Part 61 Air Transport Pilot License
+## CASA Air Transport Pilot License

 ### Privileges

 [`CASR 61.665`][61.665]

+An ATPL holder may:

 - Operate as PIC in any aircraft in any operation (*Includes multi-crew ATO*).
 - Operate as co-pilot in any aircraft in any operation.